simiion12/Attendace-system/README.md

 ## Introduction

 Welcome to the Face Recognition Attendance System project!
 This application aims to streamline attendance tracking using facial recognition technology.
-This project is developed as part of [Your University/Institution]'s [Course Name] course, emphasizing the integration of frontend, backend, and database technologies.
+This project is developed as part of Technical University's emphasizing the integration of frontend, backend, and database technologies.

 ## Problem Statement